m4ch374/mu_sick_bot/README.md

   > Repeats what the member typed

-* rand

-  > Selects a random Common commands that dosen't require an arg

 * yt [arg]

   > Gives the top 5 youtube links that mest matches the given input